AnthonyAndroulakis/ipyniivue_notes/ideas.md

 1. don't find the loaded mesh when it doesnt exist
 2. change niivue (not an option...)

 there're 2 issues to be solved in this specific problem:
 1. on_mesh_added_from_url mesh object
 2. on_mesh_loaded mesh object

+could also...just have the mesh data going to the callback function just be the volume/mesh id...and let the end user deal with it...but thats not very user friendly nor pythonic